 Use HTML element tags to control the default styling for a particular element type.

-Setting typography styles on the Body (All pages) tag will cascade down to all typography in the entire project.
-It’s good practice to set the default font family, font size, and line height on this tag and override those styles on H1-H6 heading tags.
+Setting typography styles on the Body (All pages) tag will cascade down to all typography across the entire site.
+Here, “Body” refers to an entire site page, which contains all of the other elements on the page.
+It’s good practice to set the default font family, font size, and line height on the Body (All pages) tag and override those styles on H1-H6 heading tags.

 To access the Body (All pages) tag:

 To view and select a tag on an element that has a class applied to it using the inheritance menu:

 Changes you make in Body (All pages) are a starting point, which is an important distinction between tags and classes — tags let you set the default styling for entire batches of elements.

 If you make style changes with the Body (All pages) tag selected, all new and existing elements will inherit styles from the Body (All pages) tag.
 The Body (All pages) tag lets you set default styles like font, font size, font color, line height, and a default background color.

 You can use classes to override any default styles on your site.